beachfront/beachfront-io-javascript-SDK/README.md

 * `poster` - (optional) video thumb url.

 ###PrerollStart ###
-In case if video can't be autoplayed or autoplay is false, it's possible to start ad video play with this method
+In case video can't be autoplayed or autoplay is false, it's possible to start playing ad video with this method
 ```html
 bfio_ad.PrerollStart();
 ```